AlexanderPedro7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-O/I Shell Redirections and filters write a script that displays a confused smiley
+O/I Shell Redirections and filters
+1. write a script that displays a confused smiley
+2. Let's display a file -> display the contents of /etc/passwd file.